cloudmesh-community/fa18-523-60/paper/paper.md

 Creating documents and storing data using PyMongo is equally easy as accessing databases.
 In order to add new data, a collection must be specified first.
-In this example, we are making a decision to use the *cloudmesh* group of documents.
+In this example, a decision is made to use the *cloudmesh* group of documents.

 `cloudmesh = db.cloudmesh`

-Once this step is completed, data may be inserted using the insert_one() method, which means that only one document is being inserted.
-Of course, insertion of multiple documents at the same time is possible also with use of the insert_many() method [@www-realpython].
+Once this step is completed, data may be inserted using the insert_one() method, which means that only one document is being created.
+Of course, insertion of multiple documents at the same time is possible as well with use of the insert_many() method [@www-realpython].
 An example of this method is as follows: